thaisnishimoto/42sp_09_Philosophers/README.md

 </h2>
 In the bonus part, the program behaves the same way.
 However, the implementation is modified: each philosopher should be a process and all the forks are put in the middle of the table.
 The number of available forks is represented by a counting semaphore.

+### Important concepts:
+* **Processes** are isolated, meaning they cannot directly access each other's memory space or resources without explicit inter-process communication mechanisms (e.g. semaphores).
+* **Semaphores** are used in concurrent programming to control access to shared resources by multiple threads or processes.
+It is a non-negative integer variable that acts as a counter with associated atomic operations - wait (to increment or wait) and post (to decrement).
+	* **Binary semaphores** have only two states: 0 and 1.
+They are typically used to enforce mutual exclusion, allowing processes or threads to acquire and release exclusive access to a resource.
+ 	* **Counting semaphores** have an integer value greater than or equal to zero.
+They are useful for managing multiple instances of a resource or for implementing resource pools where a limited number of resources are available.
+	* **Named semaphores** have a unique name in the file system, similar to a file name.
+This allows unrelated processes to access the same semaphore by its name.
+They persist beyond the lifetime of the process that created them and can be used for synchronization and communication between unrelated processes running on the same system.

 <h2>
 Usage
 </h2>